 Indian cuisine is very rich and diverse, their range of sweets, snacks and side dishes always amaze me.
 During my A’levels studies, I had an Indian form master, Mr Ahmed, who was a very jovial man.
 Towards the end of our year with him, he invited the class over to his house for a farewell get-together.
-When we got there, his wife had prepared such an array of snacks and sweets, we were all touched and amazed.
-Touched by the kind gesture and amazed at the variety that was set before us.
+When we got there, his wife had prepared such an array of snacks and sweets, we were all touched and astonished.
+Touched by the kind gesture and astonished at the variety that was set before us.
 That was my second major encounter with Indian food and I was bought over.

 - It can also be rolled in grated coconut after moulding.

 1 1/4 cup freshly grated coconut 2 cups warm milk 1 cup sugar 1/4 teaspoon cardamom powder or 4-5 pieces whole or crushed.(see below for alternatives) some nuts or fruits

 Put warm milk and sugar in a blender and mix on high speed till well blended.

 Put the grated coconut in a saucepan or frying pan, add the milk/sugar mix.

 Add the cardamom.

 Stir from time to time, until it thickens and the liquid has almost all evaporated.

 Add colouring if using.
 Stir continuously until it starts leaving the sides of the pan.